maartenpaul/Foci_annotator/README.md

 - All ROIs must have the same size
 - Preserves calibration and display settings

+**Create Side-by-Side Movie**
+- Creates a combined visualization showing original and cropped views
+- Left side: Original image with all ROIs overlaid (flattened)
+- Right side: Cropped region resized to match original dimensions
+- Useful for presentations and publications to show tracking results
+- Both sides are converted to RGB for consistency

 **Save ROIs to OMERO**
 - *Currently not functional* - marked as TODO
 - Intended to save ROIs back to an OMERO server